HERE ARE SOME BASICS

 - improve existing services on your Volt Save

-- cover new or increased costs we incur in managing your Volt Save
+- cover new or increased costs we incur in managing your account

-- improve the security of your Volt Save or our systems
+- improve the security of your account or our systems

-We’ll tell you about interest rate changes through email.
-We will do so no later than the day the change takes effect.
+We’ll tell you about interest rate changes or changes to the minimum or maximum balances no later than the day the change takes effect.

 We may change any transaction limit (that is the amount you can transfer out of your account) or introduce a new transaction limit on your Volt Save immediately if: